device-hackers/browser-ui-state/README.md

-There is [HTML5 Fullscreen API](https://developer.mozilla.org/en-US/docs/Web/API/Fullscreen_API) to solve this problem, but [it is not supported cross-browser](http://caniuse.com/#feat=fullscreen) (for example not supported in iOS or Android stock browser).
+There is [HTML5 Fullscreen API](https://developer.mozilla.org/en-US/docs/Web/API/Fullscreen_API) to solve this problem, but [it is not supported cross-browser](http://caniuse.com/#feat=fullscreen) (for example not supported in iOS as well as on some Android stock browsers).
 Also not all browsers are using unprefixed version of the API, leading to creation of vendor-agnostic wrapper libraries like [Fscreen](https://github.com/rafrex/fscreen).

 Fortunately with the help of a bit of mathematics, spreadsheets and some gathered browser's statistics -